BYU English Language Center

 An essential element of the ELC’s institutional culture is a desire to identify ways to improve and to take appropriate actions to effect needed changes.
 Therefore, the ELC strongly encourages ongoing evaluation, both formal and informal.

 Students will have a number of formal opportunities on an institutional level to evaluate their classes and give their teachers feedback.
 Teachers will receive feedback from their semester-end evaluation after final exams have been administered and after grades have been submitted.
 Teachers will also have an opportunity to conduct an additional evaluation that they direct.
-They share their results with their Program Supervisors.
+They share their results with their Skill Area Supervisors.
 In addition, teachers are also strongly encouraged to conduct their own informal evaluations frequently to identify student needs and specific ways their class might be adjusted to enhance learning.

 Supervisor Evaluations and Teaching Videos